-The specific requirements of our advance notice and eligibility provisions are set forth in Article Eight of our By-laws, a copy of which is available upon request.
-Such requests and any shareholder proposals should be sent to Van R. Mayhall, III, Corporate Secretary, 10500 Coursey Boulevard, Baton Rouge, Louisiana 70816.
+The specific requirements of our advance notice and eligibility provisions are set forth in Article Eight of our Bylaws, a copy of which is available upon request.
+Such requests and any shareholder proposals should be sent to Katie G. Plaisance, Corporate Secretary, 10500 Coursey Boulevard, Baton Rouge, Louisiana 70816.

-In addition to satisfying the requirements of our By-laws and applicable law, if a shareholder intends to comply with the universal proxy rules (once effective) and to solicit proxies in support of director nominees other than Investar nominees, the shareholder must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act, which notice must be delivered to the Corporate Secretary at the above address no later than 60 calendar days prior to the one-year anniversary date of the annual meeting (for the 2023 Annual Meeting, no later than March 19, 2023).
-If the date of the 2023 Annual Meeting is changed by more than 30 calendar days from such anniversary date, however, then the shareholder must provide notice by the later of 60 calendar days prior to the date of the 2023 Annual Meeting and the 10th calendar day following the date on which public announcement of the date of the 2023 Annual Meeting is first made.
+In addition to satisfying the requirements of our By-laws and applicable law, if a shareholder intends to comply with the universal proxy rules and to solicit proxies in support of director nominees other than Investar nominees, the shareholder must provide notice that sets forth the information required by Rule 14a-19 under the Exchange

+Act, which notice must be delivered at the above address no later than 60 calendar days prior to the one-year anniversary date of the annual meeting (for the 2024 Annual Meeting, no later than March 18, 2024).
+If the date of the 2024 Annual Meeting is changed by more than 30 calendar days from such anniversary date, however, then the shareholder must provide notice by the later of 60 calendar days prior to the date of the 2024 Annual Meeting and the 10th calendar day following the date on which public announcement of the date of the 2024 Annual Meeting is first made.